zX3no/Omnia/README.md

 ### Overview

-TypeScript requires quite a significant amount of effort to setup.
+TypeScript requires a significant amount of effort to setup.
-It is difficult to find information about how it's used with Node.js.
-I watched [Using TypeScript in Node.js](https://www.youtube.com/watch?v=1UcLoOD1lRM) and that cleared up most of my confusing.
+I watched [Using TypeScript in Node.js](https://www.youtube.com/watch?v=1UcLoOD1lRM) and that cleared up most of my confusion.

 TypeScript requires you to import TypeScript definitions for JavaScript libraries.
 Node.js does not work without importing `@types/node`.

-I needed to add `ts-node` to my project and setup a build script.
+I also needed to add `ts-node` to my project and setup a build script.
 Then I can run my project with `yarn dev`.

 ```json